3 lessons learned from 7 years as Visual online Curator and Influencer on Pinterest

 The things that do matter are the quality of your domain, your overall pin quality (the number of pins you have vs how many clicks and repins they get), your quality as a pinner (you need to pin high-quality content regularly), and relevance.
 While domain quality, pin quality and pinner quality tell Pinterest how important your pins are, keywords tell Pinterest what your pins are about! (make it sense?
 Do you see the difference?
 If don't we need to talk!)

 Meanwhile, I'm writing this blog post Pinterest is changing their algorithm.
 Again!
 For that reason now more than ever use data pin attribution!
 Descriptions add context and reinforce your branding.
 If you're sharing a recipe, you could mention the main ingredients or prep methods.
 If you're creating a travel Pin, you could add ideas for activities at that destination.
 It would help if you worked relevant keywords into your descriptions but stay away from keyword stuffing.
 It's unnecessary and makes your Pins less useful for the people reading them.

 The most important thing is: don't get frustrated!

 Pinterest is a fickle bit* and sometimes, the minute you stop trying is precisely when one of the things you pinned ages ago will take off.
 Have patience, and be consistent.
 You'll get there.
 I promised you.

 Love you, Antonella

 P.S.
-Do you have any questions, frustrations, or confusion that I can either help with, or just like … cry with you about?
-Drop me a comment below!
+Do you have any questions, frustrations, or confusion that I can either help with or just like … cry with you about?
+Please drop me a comment below!
 Did you find this post about Pinterest helpful?
 Why not do it some love and share it on Pinterest?
 Thank You!